palant/palant.info/content/articles/more-malicious-extensions-in-chrome-web-store/index.md

 | HyperVolume | 592,479 | hinhmojdkodmficpockledafoeodokmc |
 | Light picture-in-picture | 172,931 | gcnceeflimggoamelclcbhcdggcmnglm |

 Note that this list is unlikely to be complete.
-It’s based on a sample of roughly a thousand extensions that I have locally, not all the Chrome Web Store contents.
+It’s based on a sample of roughly 1,600 extensions that I have locally, not all the Chrome Web Store contents.

 ## The malicious code